kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ### 5. Wireshark (TBU: Version number)
 Wireshark is a widely-used open-source network protocol analyzer that allows users to capture and inspect the data traveling back and forth on a computer network in real-time.
 It supports various protocols and provides a detailed view of network traffic, helping users troubleshoot network issues, analyze security threats, and understand the communication between devices.
 Wireshark's user-friendly interface allows both beginners and experienced network professionals to examine packet-level details, apply filters, and visualize network interactions.

+### 6. MongoDB
+MongoDB is a widely used, open-source NoSQL database management system designed for high-performance, scalability, and flexibility in handling unstructured or semi-structured data.
+It falls under the category of document-oriented databases, storing data in a flexible, JSON-like format called BSON (Binary JSON).
+Key features of MongoDB include its ability to scale horizontally across distributed systems, automatic sharding for efficient data distribution, and support for dynamic schemas that allow easy modification of data structures.
+MongoDB is particularly well-suited for applications with evolving or unpredictable data models.
+It provides a powerful query language and indexing capabilities, making it suitable for a wide range of use cases, from web applications to big data processing.
+The community edition of MongoDB is open source, while there are enterprise versions with additional features and support provided by MongoDB, Inc.

 For sure mention all the technologies you used.
 If the technologies age in time you don't forget they are used and need to be replaced.